nuvibit/nuvibit.com/content/english/subnet-calculator/_index.md

     title: "VPC Subnet Calculator"
     content: "There are hundreds of great subnet calculators out there...<br>
     So why have another one?<br>
     Even our cloud network sorcerer needs help from time to time, but he couldn't find the right tool for his needs, so he decided to build his own.
-This calculator is therefore specifically designed for [AWS VPC subnets](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html#subnet-sizing) and should be easily accessible.<br><br>
+This calculator is therefore specifically designed for [AWS VPC subnets](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html#subnet-sizing) and should be clutter free.<br><br>
     **Usage example 1**<br>
     You have an IPv4 network range (172.31.0.0/16) and want to calculate how many VPCs with a CIDR of /24 you can create.<br>
     --> Insert <mark style='background-color:#fbe3fc;'>172.31.0.0/16</mark> into first field and <mark style='background-color: #fbe3fc;'>24</mark> into second field.<br><br>